 "My bread didn't bake in the middle"

 If the outside is brown and inside is uncooked, cover it with an oven-proof bowl or plate or aluminium foil.
 This minimises the oven’s radiant heat to the outside of the brioche and forces the heat into the middle of the brioche.

 If you have any other questions or issues, leave a comment below!

 How to serve the vegan brioche

-If you don’t finish the whole brioche loaf when it’s fresh from the oven, you can enjoy it in many ways:
+If you don't devour the whole brioche loaf fresh from the oven, you can enjoy it in many ways: